Viki-coding/community/README.md

 Expiry Date, after a certain period to remove 'old' event posts from the site, so for example if there was a bootcamp on for 6 weeks it would stay up for the 6 weeks but would be removed after to keep the site clean and up to date.

 As part of the model I have included a Bookable Event boolean, but have not utilsed it.
-Plan for future development to create events (such as matches) which don't need to be bookable.
+Plan for future development to create events (such as matches) which don't need to be bookable but could still be posted as an event.

+I would like to improve my UX when a new user clicks on an event, they click on book and are redirected correctly to the sign up form, when they signin and log in they are redirected to their dashboard but it would be better if they were redirected back to the event they wanted to book.

+When a community user goes on to the site, if they are not logged in, when they view an event and go to book, they are taken to the sign up as a new user OR if they have an account they can Log in.
+Which is correct but I would prefer to change the 'Log in' to be positioned the top and the Sign up as a new user at the bottom for better UX.

 I would also like to include a payment method for events, users could pay for their class or event when they book it.